FransBouma/InjectableGenericCameraSystem/ReadMe.md

 The system is initially designed for 64bit hosts as all games are 64bit nowadays, but has been reworked to be used for 32bit games too.

 ## Re-hosting binaries
-All binaries of my tools are available through my [Patreon](https://www.patreon.com/Otis_Inf).
+All binaries of my tools are available through my [Patreon](https://www.patreon.com/Otis_Inf), unless stated otherwise.
 You're not allowed to re-host the binaries on other modsites, like Nexus Mods.

 ## Folder structure description
 In the folder `Cameras` you'll several implementations of the system, adapted for specific games.